yourlostitems/yourlostitems.github.io/SECURITY.md

 ## Reporting a Vulnerability

 To report a vulnerability please create an issue, if you believe you have solved the issue, please create a pull request with the required code and any additional information to fix the issue.
-We value the amazing help from our community and hope to continue to foster this amazing environment.
+We value the amazing help from our community and hope to continue to foster this amazing and safe environment for all voices to be heard.